Marmicode

 Now, the thing that I don’t like that much about Angular is how the template is just a simple HTML file.
 Wait wait wait!
 Let me try to explain!

-The problem with this approach is that we need to import the right module every time we want to use another component, a directive or a pipe.
+The problem with this approach is that we every time we want to use another component, a directive or a pipe.

 Which Module Should I Import Again?